 This flexible, distance-learning course will develop your knowledge and understanding of the principles of caring for those with dementia.
+This qualification aims to assist learners to develop their knowledge and understanding of the principles of caring for those with dementia.
 It covers areas such as person-centred care, the influence of positive communication methods, issues relating to the use of medication for those with dementia and the importance of providing appropriate activities.
-The qualification will provide you with the underpinning knowledge and understanding needed for working in or towards a dementia care role.
-Hone your professional skills and tailor your learning to suit your busy lifestyle with this online course.

 What will I learn?